ihasanazimi/Ebcom/README.md

 # Ebcom - Restaurant App

 ## About Application

-A simulation and a program similar to Snnap Food that displays a list of restaurants located around the user's location using special sorting values (bestMatch - Newest - ratingAverage - distance - popularity - averageProductPrice - deliveryCosts - minCost) and restaurant name and opining state and the name of the restaurant and its opening status along with the cover, which in our entire program 2 It has two fragments, one of which displays a list of restaurants with selective sorting, and the other shows the details of that restaurant.
+A simulation and a program similar to Snap Food that displays a list of restaurants located around the user's location using special sorting values (bestMatch - Newest - ratingAverage - distance - popularity - averageProductPrice - deliveryCosts - minCost) and restaurant name and opining state and the name of the restaurant and its opening status along with the cover, which in our entire program 2 It has two fragments, one of which displays a list of restaurants with selective sorting, and the other shows the details of that restaurant.

 ## Features

 The android app lets you:

 - Display a list of restaurants images android information around the user's location.
 - It supports Android 6 and above.
 - Completely ad-free.